 Because occupations involving physical labor dominate the local economy, Yoakum is generally considered to be a blue-collar town.
-43.23% of the Yoakum workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Yoakum is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Yoakum who work in office and administrative support (12.18%), healthcare suport services (8.26%), and management occupations (5.93%).
+45.77% of the Yoakum workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Yoakum is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Yoakum who work in office and administrative support (9.95%), sales jobs (7.19%), and management occupations (5.61%).

-Yoakum is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Yoakum does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Yoakum is English.
 Other important languages spoken here include Spanish and Slavic languages.